 Tax account payments: Tax account payments are visible under the "Tax account payments" heading.

-Salaries: Shows salaries due during the current month in total.
-As soon as the payroll is formed in the payroll process (but can still be in "unprocessed payrolls status"), its euros are included in the cash flow forecast.
 By selecting the graph with the mouse, you can see a breakdown of employees, payment day, and the amount to be paid.
-The payment day means the day the salary is in the employee's account.
-Viewing payroll data requires the payroll role.
+The payment day means the day the pay is in the employee's account.
+Viewing payroll data requires the payroll accountant role.
+If the pay payment is canceled, the pay does not disappear from the cash flow forecast.

 Financing income